Deploy Next.js on WebStadia

 3. Deploy

-- Image optimization with
+- Image optimization requires

 const nextConfig = {